rizumu/debug-thumbnails/README.md

 debug-thumbnails
 ================

-an example app to help debug thumbnail issues
+an example project to help debug thumbnail issues